-The Oregon Money Management Program (OMMP) is funded by the Oregon Department of Human Services and offered statewide through regional sponsors.
+The Oregon Money Management Program (OMMP) is funded by the Oregon Department of Human Services and offered statewide through local providers.

-Services are free for seniors and people with disabilities who have limited resources.
-Most services are provided by trained and supervised volunteers who work one-on-one with each senior.
-Paid staff may also provide services.
+Services are free for seniors and people with disabilities who have limited resources and are provided by trained and supervised staff who work one-on-one with each consumer.

 Income Cap Trust (ICT) - ICTs help people who need Medicaid services but who are not eligible for Medicaid because their income exceeds the Medicaid income cap.
-ICTs allow consumers to become eligible for Medicaid because their income is directed to a trust account that they do not control, and is not counted as a resource.
-Regional sponsors become the trustee for ICTs and may appoint volunteers to manage the day-to-day financial needs as outlined in the trust.
+Local providers become the trustee for ICTs and staff will manage the consumer's day-to-day financial needs as outlined in the trust.

 To find out more about the Oregon Money Management Program, call the